-Looking for ideas to boost your event promotion strategy?
-Check out this guide on how to promote your event in effective and creative ways.
+Whether you are trying to build awareness or drive registrations, a well-coordinated event promotion plan is key.
+Check out this guide on how to effectively promote your event in 2019—and beyond.

 This guide is meant to help you devise an actionable event promotion strategy that is specific to your event strategy.
 Thinking about your promotion plan as compartmentalized initiatives will make it not only more manageable but easier to measure and analyze once the event is over and done with.